tlmoni/spacedude3/README.md

     - $ make all (just compile the project)
     - $ make run (clean previous build, compile and run the executive)
     - $ make clean (in case you want to clear the build)

+    Install Valgrind:
+    $ sudo apt-get install valgrind
+    - Ran with a command specifying options and program to be tested
+    - Command utilized for this project: "valgrind -v  --leak-check=yes ./BrawlStars"